jonosachs/crudly/README.md

 ## Features

-- View a feed of posts fetched from the backend
+- View a feed of posts fetched from DynamoDB via the API
-- Create new posts via a text input form
+- Create new posts with auto-generated UUIDs and timestamps
-- Edit posts inline
+- Edit posts inline (click away to save)
-- Delete posts from the feed
+- Delete posts from the feed and database
-- Timestamps displayed on each post
+- All CRUD operations persist to DynamoDB — DOM updates only after server confirmation

 ## Getting Started